-The European Space Agency (ESA) and AI Sweden are establishing a space research lab, Φ-lab @Sweden, to accelerate the use of AI in new applications for Earth observation.
-The lab is the spearhead of a major European collaboration on space innovation and will be inaugurated in the spring.
+The European Space Agency (ESA) and AI Sweden have established a space innovation lab, Φ-lab @Sweden.
+Its mission is to accelerate the use of AI in new applications for Earth observation by developing solutions in the area of Edge Learning in space.

 Why edge learning in space?

-Traditionally, good AI models are trained by transferring as much data as possible from sensors to a central storage and compute location.
+Today, AI models are trained by transferring as much data as possible from sensors to a central storage and compute location.
 In general, the more data, the better the quality of the resulting model.
 However, as the number of satellites increases, the available bandwidth to transfer data will become less and less.
-Thus, data transfer cost is expected to rise, it will take longer to transfer enough data to earth to train models, and the models will be less accurate if less data is transferred.
+Thus, data transfer costs are expected to rise, it will take longer to transfer enough data to Earth to train models, and the models will be less accurate if less data is transferred.

-Edge learning as a technology has the potential to revolutionize the development of AI for space applications by solving these challenges.
-This would save both money and resources since there is no need for sending all the large amounts of data to the Earth.
-Possible use cases for AI and satellite data include identifying flooding, illegal fishing, deforestation, algal blooms, or environmental disasters.
+Edge learning (also known as decentralized learning, federated learning, or swarm learning) is a technology that has the potential to revolutionize the development of AI for space applications by solving these challenges.
+This would save both money and resources since there is no need to send large amounts of data to the Earth.

-Get in touch with Ebba Josefson Lindqvist if you want to learn more about the Φ-lab @Sweden and how you could get involved.
+Φ-lab @Sweden can be joined by all AI Sweden’s partners who have a use case or those partners who want to contribute to ongoing projects.
+Get in touch with Vinutha Magal Shreenath if you want to learn more about the Φ-lab @Sweden and how you could get involved.

 More about the ESA Φ-lab